-It’s called route planning software, and it’s a dynamic tool that plots out the most efficient, safe, and traffic-free routes for jobs.
+If your fleet drivers are still using Google Maps – or even paper maps – to get around, we're here to tell you that there's a better way.
+It’s called route planning software, and it’s a dynamic tool that can plot the most efficient, safe, and traffic-free routes for your drivers' jobs.
 This smart software will slash your fuel costs, cut down on admin, and save your drivers valuable time and patience.

-With that in mind, the question of whether to invest in route planning software is a no-brainer.
-What’s a tad more tricky is deciding which provider to go with.
+With this in mind, the question of whether to invest in route planning software is a no-brainer.
+What’s a tad more tricky is deciding which software to go with.
 That’s why we’ve run the rule over six rival providers, and handpicked some of the most exciting, smart, and feature-rich route planning software available for UK businesses.

 So, let’s take a closer look at what route planning is, how it will benefit your business, and – most importantly – who’s doing it best.

 We compared the range of route planning software available to UK fleets.
 Looking at a range of metrics, including features, ease of use, and customer support, we found that the best route planning tools come from Verizon Connect, Samsara, Maxoptra, Microlise, Paragon, and Movolytics…

 The best route planning software for UK businesses:

 Best route planning software for defining territories

 If there was a ‘Godfather’ of route planning and fleet management software, it would be Verizon Connect.
 Comfortably the largest fleet management provider on the planet, it serves almost two million vehicles worldwide.
 It’s not hard to see why Verizon is so popular, either – its innovative algorithms crunch millions of route options in moments, offering the safest routes in the fewest seconds.